HowellYan/docker-redis-colony/README.md

   command: /etc/redis/start.sh
 ```

-There are following services in the cluster,
+There are following services in the colony,

 The sentinels are configured with a "mymaster" instance with the following properties -